halid1020/agent-arena-v0/README.md

 conda activate agent-arena-v0

-### Change following line to fit your own GPU setting
+### Change following line to fit your own GPU setting, note that you may need to adjust the versions by # pip install --upgrade torch torchvision
 # For Ubuntu 22.04.3 LTS, please use following
 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia